daleihao/build_surface_dataset_for_ELM/README.md

-# Build surfae dataset for ELM using data from GEE
+# Build surface dataset for ELM using data from GEE

 ## 1. GEE data download
 https://code.earthengine.google.com/50c31a9aecd849caad6be5974e9da716